-2 Includes catches of North and South Pacific albacore west of 150° W, which comprised 86% of the total Pacific Ocean albacore catch of 134,002 mt in 2005; the catch of South Pacific albacore make up approximately 50% of the WCP-CA albacore catch.
+$^{^2}$ includes catches of North and South Pacific albacore in the WCP-CA, which comprised 79% of the total Pacific Ocean albacore catch of 125,521 mt in 2006; the section 3.4 "South Pacific Albacore" is concerned only with catches of South Pacific albacore, which make up approximately 54% of the Pacific albacore catch.

-- annual yellowfin catches fluctuating considerably between 120,000 and 270,000 mt.
-The proportion of yellowfin in the catch is generally higher during El Niño years and lower during La Niña years (1995/96 and to a lesser extent 1999/2000); and - increased bigeye tuna purse-seine catches, first in 1997 (37,294 mt) and then again in 1999 (38,198 mt) due to an increase in the use of drifting FADs (since 1996).
-During 2000-04 bigeye catches were lower (in the range 26,000-32,000 mt), primarily due to a reduction in the use of drifting FADs.
+- annual yellowfin catches fluctuating considerably between 115,000 and 270,000 mt.
+The proportion of yellowfin in the catch is generally higher during El Niño years and lower during La Niña years (for example, 1995/96 and to a lesser extent 1999/2000); and - an increase in bigeye tuna purse-seine catches during the late 1990s coinciding with the introduction of drifting FADs.
+Since 2000, bigeye catches have been lower, in the range 24,000-35,000 mt, partially due to a reduction in the use of drifting FADs.